acrenwelge/Portfolio-Reference-Documents/index.md

 # Portfolio Review Process

 You will be creating, writing, and submitting a portfolio through RevaturePro that showcases yourself, your skills, and your experience.
 Once completed, your porfolio will be published to our Sales team to share with clients.
 After you finish creating your portfolio, you will submit it for review.
-There are three phases for portfolio review:
+There are two phases for portfolio review:
 * Phase 1: due on Wednesday 4 weeks before your training end date
   - Review will complete by that Friday
   - Make any requested changes and start work for Phase 2
 * Phase 2: due on Wednesday 5 weeks before your training end date
   - Review will complete by end of day Friday
-  - Make any requested changes and start work for phase 3
+  - Make any requested changes
-* Phase 3: due on Wednesday 6 weeks before your training end date
-  - Review will complete by end of day Friday
-  - Final deadline to get portfolio published is that Friday
 * The specific deadlines will be sent to you via email
 * Ask any questions you have to your QC auditor during or after your QC session